 The Hare and Tortoise System for Managing the Email Overload

 Emails.
-The albatross around every knowledge worker’s neck.
-Dragging them down.
-Overwhelming them.
-Sinking them into an abyss of stress.
-Creating a chain around their neck to their inbox that only seems to get harder and harder to break.
+Create a chain around our neck to our inbox that only seems to get harder to break.
 Where will it all end?
 Learn how to manage the email overload.

 The biggest challenge at work is fast becoming that chain.
 We feel chained to our emails.
 According to Blue Hornet, over a third of people check their email throughout the day – stuck in their inbox.
 If this is you, you are not alone and you are killing your productivity.

-Let’s look at why we are chained, why we kill our productivity performance and how Hares & Tortoises can help.
+Let’s look at why we are chained, why we kill our productivity performance and how Hares & Tortoises can help to manage the email overload.

 So, What do the Psychologists Say?